kamlesh78/auto_attendance_bot/README.md

           *** similarly you can download webdriver for your web browser supprorted by selenium***

-   IMP: if you are using Chrome web browser replace webdriver.Firefox with webdriver.Chrome in line 5 of autoattendance.py.
+   IMP: if you are using Chrome web browser replace webdriver.Firefox with webdriver.Chrome in `line 8` of autoattendance.py.
         Similary if you are using any other browser replace Firefox with name of that browser.

+        Enter your username and password in line 5 and 6 of `autoattendance.py`.